MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-sql-network-connectivity-issue.md

 If the issue is related to users, have another user log in to this machine.

 - If the connection is successful, see what's different about the failing user.
-For example, the Windows user profile is incorrect, or perhaps the users belong to a different organizational unit (OU) or domain.
+For example, the Windows user profile is corrupt, or perhaps the users belong to a different organizational unit (OU) or domain.

 - If there are users from multiple domains, try using a user from the same domain as the server.
 Typically, user issues result in authentication errors and have a different troubleshooting workflow.